Alipsa/munin/README.md

 To change the underlying database config, set the spring.datasource.xxx parameters as you see fit.

-Not that if you want another database other than H2, you need to make sure spring boot can access the jdbc driver jar.
+Note that if you want another database other than H2, you need to make sure spring boot can access the jdbc driver jar.
 This can be done by setting the loader.path, e.g:

 1. create a lib folder where your spring boot jar resides